ajmeier29/legionofwholeness/frontend/README.md

 # Legion Of Wholeness

-This is a blog website that is utilizing the MERN stack.
+This is the frontend project for the Legion Of Wholeness blog.

 Technologies used:
 - Next.js